mrf/beads-skill/README.md

 ### Scripts
 Located in `scripts/`:

+- `check-version.sh` - Check for beads updates and migration needs
 - `setup-permissions.sh` - Configure Claude Code permissions for bd commands
 - `init-project.sh` - Initialize Beads in a new project with starter issues
 - `daily-standup.sh` - Generate daily standup report